<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 If this is your first time flying with a pet, The United States Department of Agriculture Animal and Plant Health Inspection Service and Animal Welfare Act are two strong points of reference for understanding the overall picture of regulated pet travel.

 MilitarybyOwner knows exactly how important pets are to military families!
-This blog is constantly updated with information about pet PCS resources, including transportation and on and off base housing restrictions.
-Moving Overseas with Pets
+This blog is updated with information about pet PCS resources, including transportation and on and off base housing pet restrictions

 Dawn M. Smith